manny22isaac/Gabfest/README.md

 ____________________________________________
 Gabfest sends random questions (from any subreddit or question in general) to a users phone.
 Because the questions are original and engaging it offers a considerable amount of material for a conversation to begin.
 These discussions can range from funny and interesting, to serious and emotional.
 ## Who sends the questions?
-A server will send GET requests to reddit's Rest API and will select the questions by random according to the subreddit's that a user select.
+A server will send GET requests to reddit's Rest API and then selects the questions by random according to the subreddit's that a user selects when an acount has made.